tdewin/best-practices-guide/automation/powershell.md

 When you start working with Backups, immediately you will notice there is a difference between a job and a backup itself.
 The job is in essence a collection of configuration data and scheduling info.
 The backup is the result of a backup job running.
 Notice that there are different types of Jobs under the node.
 For example Backups job, Replica jobs, etc. The meta data describing a job run is called a session.
 This is reflected in GUI but might not be apparent.
 When you open the GUI, in the "Backup & Replication" section, you will see in the left panel the "job" node (including other job types) and the "backup" node containing all your backups.
 For sessions, you have a complete separate section called "History".

+**What is quite important that in Powershell often VSS is used instead of Application Aware Image Processing (AAIP).
+This can be quite confusing, if you are looking for AAIP settings.
+This stems from earlier versions of B&R where AAIP was focused on VSS only**

 ![](psmapping.png)

 In powershell this means that objects also have been split up in separate objects.
 To execute "Job" manipulations, you will work on the "VBRJob" object.
 To discover only cmdlets related to "VBRJob" execute: